brbsix/subsystem/README.rst

 Requirements
 ============

-NOTE: The most recent version of ``subsystem`` includes a bundled copy of the yad v0.28.0 binary.
-It is tentatively included at this time purely out of convenience.
+*NOTE: The most recent version of subsystem is bundled with yad 0.28.0.
+It is tentatively included at this time purely out of convenience.*

-yad or zenity is required if you'd like to make use of the GUI renamer.
+A GTK dialog tool (yad or zenity) is required if you'd like to make use of the GUI renamer.

-yad is highly recommended over zenity and is available via tarball (at its homepage_) or webupd8team PPA (Launchpad_):
+yad is available via tarball (at its homepage_) or webupd8team PPA (Launchpad_):

 ::

     sudo apt-add-repository ppa:webupd8team/y-ppa-manager
     sudo apt-get update && sudo apt-get install yad

-In order to make use of subsystem, you need have external downloaders installed.
-I recommend the Python 3 compatible download tool ``ss``.
-In my limited experience is has been the fastest and most reliable tool available.
+In order to make use of ``subsystem``, you'll need to install a downloader.
+I recommend the Python 3 compatible ``ss``.
+In my limited experience is the fastest and most reliable tool available.

 ::

   pip3 install --user ss

-subsystem is also compatible with ``periscope`` and ``subscope`` (NOTE: these scripts appear to be Python 2 ONLY)
+``subsystem`` is also compatible with the Python 2 scripts ``periscope`` and ``subscope``

 ::